harlanhaskins/Personal-Site/_posts/2017-01-09-building-a-compiler-with-swift-in-llvm-part-2-ast-and-the-parser.markdown

 - Variables
 - Binary operators, which have two subexpressions and an operator
 - Function Calls, which have a name and an array of expressions.
+- If-else expressions, which behave like ternary expressions in Swift

 Because there is a small set of cases, we can represent the expressions with another Swift enum: